gracecox/MagPySV/readme.rst

 Reference
 ---------

-A manuscript describing MagPySV is currently in preparation.
-The paper also presents two case studies of cleaned data at European and high latitude observatories, and their application to geomagnetic jerks.
+A open access manuscript describing MagPySV is now published in *Geochemistry, Geophysics, Geosystems* (https://doi.org/10.1029/2018GC007714), please cite this if you use the code.
+The paper also presents two case studies of cleaned data at European and high latitude observatories, and their application to geomagnetic jerks - these can be recreated with the "Example Workflows" as explained above.

 .. _ap index: https://www.gfz-potsdam.de/en/kp-index/
 .. _Wardinski & Holme (2011): https://doi.org/10.1111/j.1365-246X.2011.04988.x